On Kant's first insight into the problem of space dimensionality and its physical foundations: Kant and the Tridimensionality

-This fact can be considered as an indication of the degree to which Kant does not share Galilean ideas about the geometrization of Physics.
-His causal explanatory system is essentially Newtonian [7], and his entire argumentation is built upon the laws of force.
-Even though his result refers to the dimensions of {\it extension}, Kant had to consider the possibility of the existence of spaces with a different number of dimensions, before any formal theory for these types of space.
-It will be the nineteenth century discovery of non-Euclidean geometries that will give impulse to the discussion of these issues [2].
-It seems to us that not only was Kant conscious, already in 1747, that the road to the comprehension of the dimensionality of space should involve both Physics and Mathematics~[18], but, most importantly, that he set the basis for modern discussions of this fascinating theme.
+This fact can be considered as an indication of Kant's comprehension that the study of more generic spaces should precede the discussion of space dimensionality in Physics.
+Even though his result refers to the dimensions of \textit{extension}, Kant had to consider the possibility of the existence of spaces with a different number of dimensions, before any formal theory for these types of space.
+It will be the Nineteenth Century discovery of non-Euclidean geometries that will give impulse to the discussion of these issues.\footnote{Jammer, 1993.
+Se also Hagar, 2008 and Kim, 2006.} Anyhow, it seems to us that Kant, already in 1747, foresees that the road to the comprehension of the dimensionality of space should involve both Physics and Mathematics (through the generalization of Geometry to higher dimensional spaces), even if he could not, at that time, envision how his speculations would become important to the comprehension of space tridimensionality.\footnote{Whitrow, 1955.} In any case, he sets the basis for modern discussions of this fascinating theme.\\

-Certainly the epistemologically most important fact in the contribution of the young Kant to this theme is the rupture with the Aristotelian view of the issue -- both in its general realm (the cause of the space) and in its particular aspect (the cause of dimensionality) --, through the introduction of {\it force} as the {\it causa efficiens} of space, through the concept of {\it order}.
-Although in a certain sense he is Aristotelic, considering the role played by the concept of {\it substance} used in his discussion of the dimensionality of space, it should be noticed that, contrary to Aristotle -- in whose system {\it force (dynamis)} leads to the rupture of cosmic order -- Kant considers, in his first text, {\it force} as a generator of {\it order}.
-0.6 true cm